jasonli-git/housing-intelligence/SPEC.md

 Standardized test scenarios should be generated from real or representative housing analytics.

-Each local model should receive the same prompt and the same analysis packet.
+Each candidate model should receive the same prompt and the same analysis packet.

 Claude may evaluate the outputs using a rubric.